Die Casting

 FAQ

-Answer: At Lava3DP, we leverage both technologies to serve your project best.
+At LAVA, we leverage both technologies to serve your project best.
 3D printing is ideal for rapid prototyping, complex geometries, and low-volume production.
 Die casting is a high-pressure metal casting process perfect for high-volume manufacturing of strong, durable, and dimensionally stable metal parts with excellent surface finishes.
 We often use 3D printing to create prototype and tooling molds, providing a seamless transition to mass production through our die casting services for a complete manufacturing solution.

-Answer: We specialize in aluminum die casting and zinc die casting, the two most popular and versatile materials.
+We specialize in aluminum die casting and zinc die casting, the two most popular and versatile materials.
 Our aluminum die casting offers an excellent strength-to-weight ratio, corrosion resistance, and high thermal conductivity, ideal for automotive, aerospace, and consumer electronics.
 Our zinc die casting provides high impact strength, excellent thin-wall capabilities, and superior plating suitability, perfect for durable components and aesthetic hardware.
 We work with industry-standard alloys like Aluminum 380, 383, and Zinc ZAMAK.

-Answer: Lead time depends on the project’s complexity and volume.
+Lead time depends on the project’s complexity and volume.
 Typically, the process involves design for manufacturability (DFM) analysis, tooling creation, and then production.
 Initial tooling can take 2-5 weeks.
 Once tools are approved, high-volume production runs are highly efficient.
 We are committed to on-time delivery for our global clients and provide a detailed project timeline after reviewing your specifications.
 For urgent needs, ask us about our rapid tooling options.

-Answer: Quality is integral to our global manufacturing process.
+Quality is integral to our global manufacturing process.
 We implement a rigorous multi-stage quality control system that includes:

-- Design for Manufacturability (DFM) Analysis: We review your design upfront to prevent potential defects.
+• Design for Manufacturability (DFM) Analysis: We review your design upfront to prevent potential defects.

-- Process Control: Utilizing state-of-the-art, fully automated die casting machines for consistent results.
+• Process Control: Utilizing state-of-the-art, fully automated die casting machines for consistent results.

-- Inspection & Testing: We employ Coordinate Measuring Machines (CMM), X-ray inspection for porosity, and spectrometers for material verification to ensure every part meets precise dimensional and material specifications.
+• Inspection & Testing: We employ Coordinate Measuring Machines (CMM), X-ray inspection for porosity, and spectrometers for material verification to ensure every part meets precise dimensional and material specifications.

-Answer: Yes, we provide comprehensive post-processing and finishing services to deliver ready-to-use components.
+Yes, we provide comprehensive post-processing and finishing services to deliver ready-to-use components.
 Our value-added services include:

-- Trimming & Deburring
+• Trimming & Deburring

-- CNC Machining for critical tolerances
+• CNC Machining for critical tolerances

-- Surface Finishes such as powder coating, anodizing, and plating
+• Surface Finishes such as powder coating, anodizing, and plating

-- Silk Screening & Laser Marking
+• Silk Screening & Laser Marking

 By offering these services in-house, we streamline your supply chain, reduce costs, and ensure consistent quality from raw material to finished product.